-Our main showcase piece was a 16-ft fish made out of recycled material.
-We also asked schools from all over to show off the creative ideas of their students about plastics in the oceans.
+Our main showcase piece was a 16 ft fish made out of recycled material.
+We also asked schools from all over to showcase the creative ideas of their students about plastics in the oceans.
 We wanted to have as much art from students representing fish as we could possibly gather.
-Schools were so wonderful and art poured in!
+These schools were so wonderful and art poured in!
 Some classes made them out of recycled materials, others made paintings or poems.
-One artist’s large fish sculpture had a sound system, it played excerpts of our Matter of Trust interview with Jean Michel Cousteau.
+One artist’s large fish sculpture had a sound system; it played excerpts of our Matter of Trust interview with Jean Michel Cousteau.

 Art was filmed and shown online and on exhibit.